Trentham, Staffordshire: Boundaries

-The River Trent is the border between the City of Stoke-on-Trent and Stafford Borough for most of its southerly flow past Trentham.
+The River Trent is the border between the City of Stoke-on-Trent and Stafford borough for most of its southerly flow past Trentham.
 Some parts of Trentham are in Stafford Borough, notably the parish church and the remaining buildings of the Trentham Hall estate in the parish of Swynnerton which are classed as a conservation area.

 History

 The Mercian princess Werburgh, born in Stone, died in Trentham in 699 AD.
 She became the patron saint of the city of Chester in Cheshire.
 Her feast day is 3 February.

 Trentham was the site of Trentham Priory, dissolved in 1540.
 The Lordship of the manor of Trentham existed from 1149 to 1541.

 Trentham village was the estate village for Trentham Hall and the Trentham Estate, the former country seat of the Dukes of Sutherland.
 Their private Sutherland Mausoleum is a prominent landmark next to the A34 road and the only Grade I listed building in the city.

+On 1 April 1922 the civil parish was abolished and merged with Swynnerton, Barlaston and Whitmore.
+At the 1921 census (the last before the abolition of the parish), Trentham had a population of 726.

 Trentham was not one of the historic "six towns" which joined to form a city in the original Federation of Stoke-on-Trent in 1910.
 Trentham joined the federation a little later, in the 1922 expansion.

 In World War I, Trentham was bombed by the Imperial German Navy Zeppelin 'L 21' in 1916.
 During the Second World War of 1939-1945 Trentham Ballroom was used by the Bankers' Clearing House for clearing the country's cheques.
 The grounds were also used to station thousands of French troops who had fled Europe at the fall of France in 1940.

 Trentham Colliery opened in 1925 and closed in 1993.
 In 1993, it was the site of protests by the North Staffordshire Miners' Wives Action Group, including round-the-clock camps and the occupation of Trentham pit by three women who chained themselves to machinery inside the mine.